 “Between the Lines”: Daniel Libeskind and His Design Plans

 Architect Daniel Libeskind’s “Between the Lines” design won the competition in 1989 for the “Extension of the Berlin Museum with a Jewish Museum Department.”
 It was the first time that one of his designs was actually built.

 The Libeskind building is outwardly freestanding and independent.
 To reach the permanent exhibition, visitors must walk through an underground passageway from the entry area in the adjacent baroque Old Building.
 Daniel Libeskind designed the floor plan based on two lines: the building’s visible zigzagging line and an invisible straight line.
-At the points where the two lines intersect are the “voids,” empty spaces that cut through the building from the ground floor to the roof.
+At the points where the two lines intersect are the “voids,” empty spaces that cut through the building from the basement to the roof.
 The crisscrossing, oblique slashes of windows appear unsystematic and make it impossible to distinguish the individual floors from outside.

 Libeskind mentions four different sources of inspiration for his design.
 Prominent Jewish and non-Jewish Berliners such as Paul Celan, Max Liebermann, Heinrich von Kleist, Rahel Varnhagen, and Friedrich Hegel stand for the connections between Jewish tradition and German culture prior to the Shoah.
 Libeskind plotted their addresses on a map, and a network of lines emerged from which he developed the structure of the building and the windows.
 Other ideas came from composer Arnold Schönberg’s unfinished opera Moses and Aaron, from the German Federal Archive’s The Memorial Book for the Victims of the Nazi Persecution of Jews in Germany (1933–1945), and from the essay “One-Way Street,” by Walter Benjamin.